hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/README.md

 `main.css` formatted to be more readable.

 Moved "Edit" and "Delete" buttons from album index view to album detail view - makes more sense from UX perspecitve and cleans up the index page.

+### 28/06/23:

+Album covers in Album Index now also clickable links to Album Detail.
+Back to Album Index relocated to bottom of page.
+"Linked Reviews" section of Album Detail does not render if album is unreviewed.